inside.ewu.edu

 Undergraduate Program

 Social Studies teachers have the awesome responsibility of teaching multiple disciplines (including History, Geography, Political Science, Economics, and Anthropology) and producing informed global citizens capable of taking an active role in their communities.
 Social Studies teachers must provide students with the skills to think about as well as learn from past and present cultures, governments, and global issues.
-Social Studies education helps students learn to see and interpret the world, to understand how humanity arrived at this moment, and to make reasoned decisions for the public good.
+Social Studies Education helps students learn to see and interpret the world, to understand how humanity arrived at this moment, and to make reasoned decisions for the public good.

-The Social Studies program also supports the Add-On Endorsements for Social Studies Education and History Education for those who have already earned a Washington State Teaching Certificate.
-Additionally, all Master’s in Teaching candidates seeking the Social Studies endorsement must work with the Social Studies program to complete required coursework.
+The Social Studies Education program also supports the Add-On Endorsements for Social Studies Education and History Education for those who have already earned a Washington State Teaching Certificate.
+Additionally, all Master’s in Teaching candidates seeking the Social Studies endorsement must work with the Social Studies Education program to complete required coursework.

 Distribution List of Acceptable Upper Division Social Science Requirement Courses: